aarontran/g309.2-0.6/Notes.md

    We have a baseline of about 4 observations within 1 week, centered on the observation of 0551000201.

-Only some of these are all that critical.
-I'm a little uncertain about the rmf/arf thing. assuming small background it's ok. but our backgrounds are huge.

-I need to explicitly note which spectra _cannot_ be fit without the soft proton power law (diagnose using plot of unfolded spectra).
+* Explicitly note which spectra _cannot_ be fit without the soft proton power law (diagnose using plot of unfolded spectra).

+* Explicitly note relative sizes of backgrounds for different instruments, and obsids.

 Low-priority TO-DO (defer to later): remove pt sources within SNR region, and merge pt source lists from each obsid.
 Use ESAS region task to make